syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

 <tr>
 <td>
 object</td><td>
-object of type PdfGridCell which returns the various properties of the PdfGridCell class of the Pdf.Grid namespace</td></tr>
+object of type PdfGridCell that returns the various properties of the PdfGridCell class of the Pdf.Grid namespace</td></tr>
 </table>

 {% highlight html %}